Home > Asia/Middle East > Israel/Palestinian Territories > 9 Day Israel Itinerary: Tel Aviv, Jerusalem & Petra

 The Dead Sea

 After leaving Masada, we stopped for a quick lunch and then headed to the Dead Sea’s Kalia Beach.
 The Dead Sea has been on my bucket list for years.
 I was surprised by what it was actually like floating in the Dead Sea as the air temperature was over 110 degrees Fahrenheit, and the water temperature was like that of a hot jacuzzi.
 Still, floating in the Dead Sea is an activity that anyone visiting Israel must enjoy, and I’m glad I put it on day two of my nine-day Israel itinerary.
-To learn more about my visit to the Dead Sea, please click HERE.
+If you want more information, check out my full guide to visiting the Dead Sea from Tel Aviv and Jerusalem.

 We returned to Tel Aviv around 6:00 PM.
-One thing that I learned was that it may have been easier to the Dead Sea and Masada tour from Jerusalem.
+One thing that I learned was that it may have been easier to do the Dead Sea and Masada tour from Jerusalem.
 To get to Masada and the Dead Sea, we drove right through the outskirts of Jerusalem.
-Taking this tour from Jerusalem instead of Tel Aviv would have cut down on at least an hour of driving.
+If I had started this Dead Sea and Masada tour from Jerusalem instead of Tel Aviv, it would have saved at least an hour of driving.
+This route is actually one of the classic day trips from Jerusalem.

 Day Three - Exploring Tel Aviv and Jaffa